Xilinx/fpga24_routing_contest/docs/alpha_submission.md

 directory to the container's `/tools` directory, which allows the container to access the host Vivado installation.

-The remainder of the Apptainer command line simply runs a make target in the container.
+The remainder of the Apptainer command line simply runs the default make target from inside the container.

-Finally, in order to aid in development the target
+Finally, in order to aid in development the target:

 ```
 make test-container